 How Can Merchants Accept PayPal Payments In-Store?

-Keep in mind that customers have three ways to pay in stores with PayPal: using one of PayPal’s Mastercard-backed debit or credit cards, NFC payments, and QR codes.
+Keep in mind that customers have three ways to pay in stores with PayPal: using one of PayPal’s Mastercard-backed debit or credit cards, NFC payment via Google Pay, and QR code.

 Can You Add PayPal To Apple Pay?